BehindTheBuzzWord/Angular/README.md

 Your hosts for this event are Ross Townsend (https://www.linkedin.com/in/rossbtownsend/) and Toli Apostolidis.

 # What You Need
 For the event, please arrive with the VisualStudio Code installed.
 Additionally, please have .NET Core 2.1 installed.
+Having Nodejs installed as well would be useful so that we can use npm.

 # What we will be doing